greg-raven/grus/_posts/2020-03-20-thank-you-for-cosponsoring-h-r-250-to-mandate-e-verify.md

 ---
-title: 'Thank you for cosponsoring H.R.
-250 to mandate E-Verify'
+title: "Thank you for cosponsoring H.R.
+250 to mandate E-Verify"
 layout: post
 categories:
 - Letters